Welcome to Visual Design in eLearning.

 - Layout (how the content is presented on the page)

 It’s also to helpful to be reminded of the C.R.A.P principle.
 We’ll explore this in more detail in a later activity.
+(This is different to the CRAP test we spoke about in relation to Content Curation)

 Does our content need to be aesthetically pleasing?